lee-elenbaas/passing-thoughts/_posts/2016-05-10-converting-goto.md

 ---
 I am working on a task I thought have passed from the world:
 Converting "goto" code to functional programming.
 And I am doing it in modern Javascript code.

+The basics are the normal loops, conditionals, break and continue.